GladysAssistant/v4-website/docs/dashboard/camera.md

 These images are refreshed at regular intervals.
 You can specify the interval in your camera configuration.

+You can also view the camera's live video feed using the "Live" button.

 ## Prerequisites

 - You must have configured a camera, see [documentation](/docs/integrations/camera/) for camera integration.